SoftwareONE-SAP/meteor-crud/README.md

 The reason we have `res.send` is in case you want to specify what data to send in this handler, but you want a subsequent handler to do something else before the request ends.

-You can also pass a Mongo cursor to res.send or res.send.
+You can also pass a Mongo cursor to res.send or res.end.
 When necessary (for HTTP requests and method calls), the library will resolve the data from that cursor before passing it back to the client.
 For publications however, it will treat the cursor as a reactive data source.

 ### `next`